'Butcher of Bosnia' Ratko Mladic guilty of genocide and war crimes

-A United Nations court found that the former military general "significantly contributed" to some of the worst atrocities during the 1992-1995 Bosnian War, which saw some 100,000 people killed and 2 million more forced to flee their homes.
+A United Nations court found that the former general had "significantly contributed" to some of the worst atrocities during the 1992-95 Bosnian War, in which some 100,000 people were killed and 2 million were forced to flee their homes.

-His crimes "rank among the most heinous known to humankind," Judge Alphons Orie told the the International Criminal Tribunal for the former Yugoslavia, the U.N. court based in the Netherlands.
+His crimes "rank among the most heinous known to humankind," Judge told the International Criminal Tribunal for the former Yugoslavia, the U.N. court based in the Netherlands.

 Following the verdict, U.N. human rights chief Zeid Ra'ad al-Hussein called Mladic the "epitome of evil."

-Mladic, a Bosnian Serb, is seen by many as the embodiment of the horrors visited upon Croats and Muslim Bosniaks during ethnic violence that engulfed the region following the breakup of communist Yugoslavia.
+Mladic, a Bosnian Serb, is seen by many as the embodiment of the horrors visited upon Croats and Muslim Bosniaks during ethnic violence that engulfed the region after the breakup of communist Yugoslavia.

 He was found guilty of all but one of the 11 charges against him — including genocide, persecution and terror.
 He was found not guilty of one of two genocide charges.

-Mladic, who denies the allegations and says he was only defending his people, was not in court to hear his fate, however.
+Mladic, who denies the allegations and says he was only defending his people, was not in court to hear his fate.
 In a moment of drama before the verdict, he had to be removed by two guards after standing up and shouting in the direction of Judge Orie.

 The judge had declined a request by Mladic's defense to halt or shorten the proceedings because of his high blood pressure.
 Mladic has had several strokes.